 For those giving penetration who are flexion-intolerant, try doggy style with the receiver supporting their upper body on their hands.
 Additionally, the study recommends a hip-hinging motion rather than thrusting when penetrating, to conserve spinal movement.

-Some examples of recommended sex positions based on types of low back pain are highlighted in the figure at the bottom of this article:
+Some examples of recommended positions for sex with a bad back based on various types of low back pain are highlighted in the figure at the bottom of this article:

 https://www.practicalpainmanagement.com/treatments/psychological/improving-sex-lives-patients-chronic-pain